dima767/inspektr/README.md

 in the application context definition file: `<aop:aspectj-autoproxy/>` or via AspectJ compile-time weaving by using ajc compiler e.g by using AspectJ compiler Maven plugin if using Maven, etc.

-2. Configure `com.github.inspektr.common.web.ClientInfoThreadLocalFilter` in `web.xml` (if deploying Servlet-based web application)
+2. Configure `org.jasig.inspektr.common.web.ClientInfoThreadLocalFilter` in `web.xml` (if deploying Servlet-based web application)

 3. Configure `AuditTrailManager`s, all the resolvers and wire all of this into the `AuditTrailManagementAspect ` in the Spring application context definition file.
 The following example configuration is taken from